-• Quantitative metrics, which are summarised in scorecards:
+· Quantitative metrics, which are summarised in scorecards:

-- 1. Primary metrics, with the appetite and tolerance levels set by the Board - 2.
-Complementary indicators, to breakdown or complement risk monitoring by the management team
+1. Primary metrics, with the appetite and tolerance levels set by the Board

+2. Complementary indicators, to break down or complement risk monitoring by the management team

-· Management levers, to ensure the business and risks are managed in a coherent and efficient manner.
+• Management levers, to ensure the business and risks are managed in a coherent and efficient manner.
 These are included in:

-- 1. Human Resources policies
+- 1. Training and communication

-- 2. Risk communication and training
+- 2. Risk assessment and analysis methodologies

-- 3. Processes and tools
+- 3. Limits, policies and powers

-- 4. Delegation of authority
+- 4. Incentives and appointments

-- 5. Policies and methodologies
+- 5. Tools and processes

-- 6. Limits (e.g. concentration)

-For each key dimension defined, and in addition to the qualitative statements, there are also various quantitative metrics with the appetite to be maintained and the tolerance thresholds.
+For each key dimension defined, there are also qualitative statements, various quantitative metrics with the appetite to be maintained and the tolerance thresholds.
 Along with the management levers, these help steer the risk profile assumed by the management team.

-There are various "Appetite" and "Tolerance" levels for each of the metrics which have a system of alert traffic lights:
+"Appetite" and "Tolerance" levels are set for each of the metrics through a system of alert traffic lights: